 Detailed examination of rock slopes is sometimes difficult due to lack of proper access.
 In the case of a steep and high rock slope where an immediate access is not available for inspection, an assessment should be made by observing the condition of the rock slope from a vantage point, possibly with a pair of binoculars.
+Where site situation and safety conditions permit, inspection by unmanned aerial vehicle equipped with camera can provide detailed information of the rock surface and help identify any opening of rock joints or presence of loosened rock blocks.
 This should be followed by detailed inspection using access, if considered necessary, e.g. by means of scaffolding and an elevated platform.
 Where a rock face is covered with vegetation to the extent that a proper inspection of the rock face cannot be made, judgement should be exercised in assessing how much vegetation clearance or thinning is needed.